For one thing, everyone is different. For another, so is every SUD and every substance.

 When they encounter resistance, therapists will be better able to roll with it, accepting it instead of aggressively confronting or challenging it.
 They don’t argue, that can strengthen their clients’ resistance.
 Instead, they reframe the issue and explain that the behavior is inconsistent with the client’s stated goal (such as achieving sobriety, serving as a part of society, strengthening their families, and finding and keeping employment).

-Motivational interviewing may show promise for increasing substance abuse treatment retention rates during the critical first month, particularly for those with alcohol use disorder.
+Motivational interviewing may show promise for increasing substance use disorder treatment retention rates during the critical first month, particularly for those with alcohol use disorder.

 If you’ve heard of Alcoholics Anonymous (AA), you probably are familiar with 12-step facilitation.